alexa-js/alexa-app-server/README.md

 	// root of your web server.
 	app_root: "/alexa/",

-	// The directory containing server-side processing modules (see below)
+	// The directory containing server-side processing modules (see below).
 	server_dir: "server",

-	// The port the server should bind to
+	// The port the server should bind to.
 	port: 80,

+	// The host address in which the server should bind to.
+If not specified,
+	// this argument will be ignored.
+	host_address: undefined,

 	// By default, GET requests to Alexa App endpoints will show the debugger
 	// UI.
 This can be disabled.
 If 'verify' and 'debug' are both set to true,